-0002 Understand factors that affect development, learning, and daily living in students with mild to moderate disabilities.
+Understand factors that affect development, learning, and daily living in students with mild to moderate disabilities.

-- 2.1 Apply knowledge of the roles families and communities play in the development and learning of students with mild to moderate disabilities. - 2.2 Apply knowledge of the implications of mild to moderate disabilities for education and learning, development, and other aspects of an individual's life (e.g., social relationships, communication, recreation and leisure, independent living, employment). - 2.3 Demonstrate understanding of the unique medical needs that accompany mild to moderate disabilities and the possible effects of medications.
+- 2.1 Apply knowledge of the roles families and communities play in the development and learning of students with mild to moderate disabilities. - 2.2 Apply knowledge of the implications of mild to moderate disabilities for education and learning, development, and other aspects of an individual's life (e.g., social relationships, communication, recreation and leisure, independent living, employment). - 2.3 Demonstrate understanding of the unique medical needs that accompany mild to moderate disabilities.